apache/flink/docs/concepts/stateful-stream-processing.md

 `TODO: expand this section`

-Programs written in the Data Stream API can resume execution from a **savepoint**.
+All programs that use checkpointing can resume execution from a **savepoint**.
 Savepoints allow both updating your programs and your Flink cluster without losing any state.

 [Savepoints]({{ site.baseurl }}{% link ops/state/savepoints.md %}) are
 **manually triggered checkpoints**, which take a snapshot of the program and write it out to a state backend.
 They rely on the regular checkpointing mechanism for this.
-During execution programs are periodically snapshotted on the worker nodes and produce checkpoints.
-For recovery only the last completed checkpoint is needed and older checkpoints can be safely discarded as soon as a new one is completed.

-Savepoints are similar to these periodic checkpoints except that they are **triggered by the user** and **don't automatically expire** when newer checkpoints are completed.
-Savepoints can be created from the [command line]({{
+Savepoints are similar to checkpoints except that they are **triggered by the user** and **don't automatically expire** when newer checkpoints are completed.
-site.baseurl }}{% link ops/cli.md %}#savepoints) or when cancelling a job via the [REST API]({{ site.baseurl }}{% link monitoring/rest_api.md
-%}#cancel-job-with-savepoint).

 {% top %}